carpentries-incubator/ml4bio-workshop/_episodes/02-GUI-introduction.md

 teaching: 15
 exercises: 5
 questions:
-- What is ml4bio software?
+- What is the ml4bio software?
 objectives:
 - Introduce ml4bio software
 - Get familiarized with the software environment and navigation